Kirkland master of the electron microscope wins one of science’s biggest prizes

 A Kirkland man who developed a groundbreaking approach to improving the resolution of electron microscopes will share in the 2020 Kavli Prize for Nanoscience.

-Ondrej Krivanek, founder and owner of Nion in Kirkland, solved what many had long considered an impossible problem, boosting the power and utility of electron microscopes and enabling them to peer into materials and see individual atoms.
+Ondrej Krivanek, c0-founder and co-owner of Nion in Kirkland, together with his colleague Niklas Dellby, solved what many had long considered an impossible problem, boosting the power and utility of electron microscopes and enabling them to peer into materials and see individual atoms.

 Though less well known, the Kavli prizes — awarded by the Norwegian Academy of Science and Letters — are considered by many scientists as equivalent to the Nobel Prize.
 Each category carries a $1 million award.